-Article X provides for binding arbitration of disputes between the United States and the Republic of Uzbekistan concerning the interpretation or application of the Treaty that are not resolved through consultations or other diplomatic channels.
-The article constitutes each Party's prior consent to arbitration.
+Article X provides for binding arbitration of disputes between the United States and Honduras concerning the interpretation or application of the Treaty that are not resolved through consultations or other diplomatic channels.
+The article specifies various procedural aspects of such arbitration proceedings, including time periods, selection of arbitrators, and distribution of arbitration costs between the Parties.
+The article constitutes each Party's prior consent to such arbitration.